 We observe that the LLaMA baselines significantly outperform models of equivalent size trained with fewer tokens, such as Galactica and OPT.
 Furthermore, despite being trained on English-centric corpora, LLaMA-7B surpasses multilingual BLOOM and XGLM of similar sizes.
 The \model models demonstrate considerable improvement in NPM compared to their respective baseline models.
 These NPM gains are more substantial for the smaller \model-J and \model-7B models.
 Notably, \model-65B marginally outperforms OpenAI's GPT-3.5-turbo, which serves as the base model for ChatGPT.

 Through our Portuguese pretraining, we observed that the improvement in NPM was higher in native datasets than that in translated datasets.
 For \model-65B, improvements over LLaMA-65B were mostly from the native subset.
 We hypothesize that this is due to the ``mechanistic'' nature of translated datasets: since they were translated from English, the baseline model already possesses the knowledge needed to solve them and gains little from learning the linguistic, syntactic, and grammatical knowledge of the target language.
-For instance, to answer the question ``\textit{does p o box come before street address}'' from the BoolQ dataset, the model gains little from additional pretraining on a Portuguese corpus as it is unlikely that the corpus would provide new information regarding the formatting of American mailing addresses that the model has not already encountered during its initial English-centric pretraining.
+For instance, to answer the question ``\textit{does p o box come before street address}'' (BoolQ dataset), the model gains little from additional pretraining on a Portuguese corpus as it is unlikely that the corpus would provide new information regarding the formatting of US mailing addresses that the model has not already encountered during its initial English-centric pretraining.